-Being at university is an exciting time, but it can also be a bit daunting when it comes to the practical side of things, especially if this is your first time living away from home.
+Being at university is an exciting time but it can also be a bit daunting when it comes to the practical side of things, especially if this is your first experience of living away from home.
+Even if you are a more mature student, or returning to your studies and combining it with working, it can still be tough financially.

 With the cost of living rising rapidly each year, it is important to manage your finances effectively.
 This will reduce your stress levels and allow you to focus fully on your studies, and enjoy your time as a student.